jessengatai/Getting-Started-With-Grunt/README.md

 # Getting-Started-With-Grunt
-A simple setup guide and tutorial for getting started with grunt.
+A simple guide and tutorial for getting started with basic grunt tasks.
 See https://jessengatai.com/getting-started-with-grunt/ for the step by step guide.